Understanding the Scope of Oral & Maxillofacial Procedures: What Can a Surgeon Do for You?

 Enhanced Appearance

 Many oral & maxillofacial procedures aim to improve the appearance of the face, mouth, and jaw.
-For example, corrective jaw surgery can help improve facial symmetry, while cleft lip and palate surgery can help improve the appearance of the lip and nose.
+In particular, corrective jaw surgery can help improve facial symmetry, while cleft lip and palate surgery can help enhance the appearance of the lip and nose.

 Better Function

 Oral & maxillofacial procedures can also improve the function of the mouth and jaw.
-For example, corrective jaw surgery, or orthognathic surgery, correct irregularities of the jawbones and realign the jaws and teeth to improve facial appearance and function.
+Notably, corrective jaw surgery, or orthognathic surgery, corrects irregularities of the jawbones and realigns the jaws and teeth to improve both facial appearance and function.

 Choosing the Right Surgeon